dpa99c/cordova-plugin-crosswalk-data-migration/README.md

 The plugin will migrate the following data from Crosswalk back to the system webview, dependent on the Android version:

-- Android 4.4 and above
+- Android 5.0 and above
     - Local Storage
     - Cookies
     - IndexedDB
     - WebSQL
     - Cache
-- Android 4.3 and below
+- Android 4.4 and below
     - Local Storage

 # Implementation notes and caveats

-- On Android 4.3 and below only local storage is migrated.
+- On Android 4.4 and below only local storage is migrated.
-    - This is because Android 4.3 and below do not use a Chrome-powered Webview, so the storage format is entirely different to the Chrome-powered Crosswalk webview, so the data is backwardly compatible.
+    - Android 4.3 and below do not use a Chromium-based webview.
+        - The file storage layout is entirely different to the Chromium-based Crosswalk webview.
+        - So the DB data is backwardly in-compatible.
+    - While Android 4.4 has a Chromium-based webview, meaning the file storage layout is the same as Crosswalk webview.
+        - However, while it's the case that Crosswalk's (more modern) webview is able to import IndexedDB/WebSQL data from the older Android 4.4 system webview
+        - The opposite is not the case: Android 4.4 system webview is not able to read the IndexedDB/WebSQL data from the more modern Crosswalk webview.
+        - Because Android 5+ webview is self-updating, it is relatively as modern (or more modern) than the Crosswalk webview, so IndexedDB/WebSQL data can be read successfully.
 - Due to [Chromium dropping support for `file://` cookies](https://codereview.chromium.org/976553002/#ps80001), although the Cookie data is copied from Crosswalk to the system webview, it will probably be empty.
     - A [pull request](https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview/pull/98) was made to re-enable `file://`-based cookies in the Crosswalk Cordova plugin, but it was never merged.
 - The migration mechanism is based on inverting the operations performed by Crosswalk to migrate data from the system webview to Crosswalk.